ThingSet/thingset.github.io/docs/3b_can.md

 The data object ID is not encoded in the CBOR format, but as a raw 16-bit unsigned integer.
 The publication messages are limited to IDs that fit into 16 bits.

+IDs >= 0x8000 are fixed and reserved for control messages, so the CAN filter can be configured to distinguish between normal data ojbects and (high priority) control messages.

 ### CAN data format

 The data section of the CAN frame contains the CBOR-encoded value of the data object with the specified ID.